 While worrisome, experts are quick to point out that kids are resilient, especially when parents and caregivers help them through times of crises.
 They recommend parents/caregivers talk with children about what is happening while validating the feelings their kids share and helping them to comprehend and understand them.
 Find a time that best works to connect with your child – try going on regular walks or drives together to eliminate distractions.
 The CDC has a guide for parents offering age-appropriate resources for families including conversation starters, activities and more.

 Between time spent in front of a computer screen, limited or canceled activities and colder weather, kids have less physical activity.
 This has resulted in a number of issues and some doctors are reporting increased cases of eating disorders, especially in adolescents.

 While some families are benefitting from the many open spaces and preserves available in Chester County, it can still be challenging to hit your step count or get back to your pre-pandemic fitness routine.
-Why not sign up for the YMCA’s RESET Challenge?
-The challenge, which will explore different ways for everyone and families to get active for 150 minutes a week, is FREE to all members of our community.
+The YMCA of Greater Brandywine, along with hundreds of Y's across the country participated in the free Reset Challenge.
+This challenge, which explored different ways for families and communities to get active for 150 minutes a week.

 Interested in more?
 Request a free trial for a 7-day pass to explore YMCA offerings including group exercise classes – in person and online – gym equipment, youth training programs, indoor pools and discounts on youth programs and activities.
 Along with your free trial, we’ll share the many policies we have in place to keep our spaces safe and clean.